City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 **Backend**

 1. Run `npm install`
-2. Before running the backend, set database-related environment variables to match your system configuration (the variables beginning with `RDS_`):
+2. Before running the backend, set database-related environment variables to match your system configuration (the variables beginning with `DB_`):
-    * For example: `export RDS_HOSTNAME=localhost` would use a PostgreSQL install on localhost
+    * For example: `export DB_HOST=localhost` would use a PostgreSQL install on localhost
     * The username and password are for PostgreSQL
     * PostgreSQL roles can be checked with psql using the command `\du`
 3. Run `npm run dev`